stymphalide/eartrainer/Readme.md

     - [ ] Get better sound quality.
     - [ ] Be able to change the volume of the menu screen music.
     - [ ] Show and play the correct answer right after the answer was confirmed.
+    - [ ] Make sure the file is deployed with a custom JRE version that is then used.
+This ensures cross-platform handling.

 ## The Idea
 A game based on the game of set.
 TODO